datreant/datreant/README.rst

 Efficiently store intermediate data from individual studies for easy recall
 ---------------------------------------------------------------------------
 For handling data from a single study, datreant gives the **Treant** object.
-Data structures generated from raw data (pandas objects, numpy arrays, or any pure python structure) can then be stored and easily recalled later.
+A **Treant** can store data structures generated from raw data (pandas objects, numpy arrays, or any pure python structure) for easy recall later.
 Under the hood, datasets are stored in the efficient `HDF5`_ format when possible.

 .. _`HDF5`: https://www.hdfgroup.org/HDF5/whatishdf5.html

 Collect aggregated data and keep track of it, too
 -------------------------------------------------
-**Treant** objects can be gathered into arbitrary collections with **Group** objects.
+**Treants** can be gathered into arbitrary collections with **Group** objects.
-Groups can store datasets obtained from these collections, and can even contain other Groups as members.
-Groups can keep track of any Treant-derived subclasses, even domain-specific ones that you've defined for getting your work done.
+**Groups** can store datasets obtained from these collections, and can even contain other **Groups** as members. **Groups** can keep track of any **Treant**-derived subclasses, even domain-specific ones that you've defined for getting your work done.

 Query for study results instead of manually hunting for them
 ------------------------------------------------------------
 **Note**: This feature is planned, but not yet present in the codebase.

 **Treant** and **Group** objects persistently store their data to disk automatically, but it can be tedious to navigate around the filesystem to recall them later.
-The **Coordinator** object gives a single interface for querying all **Treant** and **Group** objects it is made aware of, allowing retrieval of specific datasets with a single line of code.
+The **Coordinator** object gives a single interface for querying all **Treants** and **Groups** it is made aware of, allowing retrieval of specific datasets with a single line of code.

 Dependencies
 ============